 The Tragic Truth About The Kansas City Chiefs Football Team

-It doesn't matter who your favorite NFL team is.
-These days, almost everyone has a soft spot for the Kansas City Chiefs, reigning NFL champs and winner of two of the last four Super Bowls.
-And why not?
-You have the apple pie purity of Patrick Mahomes, a creative play-making pivot who married his high school sweetheart, and veteran coach Andy Reid, the visual equivalent of Wilford Brimley.
-Then there's tight end Travis Kelce, whose eligible bachelorhood status has recently been thwarted by his highly-publicized courtship with musical dynamo Taylor Swift, whose appearance in the skyboxes at Chiefs games has spiked NFL TV ratings and quadrupled the sales of Kelse jersey merch fourfold.
-The pandemonium over the couple even enticed one wag to tweet, "Taylor Swift and Travis Kelce driving in a convertible around Kansas City, Missouri is the American equivalent of the Royal Wedding."
+Then there's tight end Travis Kelce, whose eligible bachelorhood status has recently been thwarted by his highly-publicized courtship with musical dynamo Taylor Swift (whose appearance in the skyboxes at Chiefs games has spiked NFL TV ratings and quadrupled the sales of Kelse jersey merch).
+The pandemonium over the couple even enticed one fan to tweet, "Taylor Swift and Travis Kelce driving in a convertible around Kansas City, Missouri, is the American equivalent of the Royal Wedding."

 A promising running back died in surgery

-Mack Lee Hill never played in the NFL.
-He spent less than two seasons with the Kansas City Chiefs and was long gone before the NFL absorbed the American Football League franchise when the two consortiums merged in 1966.
-But his brief tenure with Kansas City was so impressive, he became the franchise's second-leading rusher during his rookie season, prompting pigskin followers to dub him "The Truck."
-Hill may have played only 27 games when the Chiefs signed him as a free agent in 1964, but during that time he accumulated 1,203 yards on the ground and 403 yards in the air, resulting in nine touchdowns.
-"Every time he touched the ball, every time he hit the field, you were getting 120 percent," said former teammate Bobby Bell, per Fox Sports.
+Hill may have played only 27 games when the Chiefs signed him as a free agent in 1964, but during that time he accumulated 1,203 yards on the ground and 403 yards in the air, resulting in nine touchdowns, according to Fox Sports.
+"Every time he touched the ball, every time he hit the field, you were getting 120 percent," former teammate Bobby Bell told the outlet.
 "He was so good we kept waiting for something to be wrong with him," said Henry Stram, Hill's coach at the time, to Sports Illustrated.

 This Chiefs signee died before getting a chance to play